 A person who is reasonably healthy should sweat a bit; regular sweating purges body odor if one bathes immediately after since it's an excellent way to remove toxic substances.
 Catnip oil can help one sweat more and make the process of weight loss, blood pressure reduction, and toxin and excess salt removal from the body easier and can also help the heart and sometimes even help with fevers.
 Body odor refers to the scent emitted from a human body, which can become noticeable if it turns foul, typically making the person nervous and conscious of their smell, which usually induces more sweating and making the problem worse.

 The exact effects of anxiety will vary between individuals, but everybody can be affected by this affliction.
 It's considered one of the physiological states of the human mind, which includes different components like cognitive, emotional, behavioral, and somatic elements.
-Many people these days suffer from anxiety disorders of some kind, with varying severity between individuals.
-One survey held that around 19 million adult Americans aged between 18 and 54 have some type of anxiety disorder.
+Many people these days have anxiety disorders of some kind, with varying severity between individuals.
+One survey held that around 19 million adult Americans, aged between 18 and 54, have some type of anxiety disorder.
 Thus, it has become crucial for people to seek out ways to soothe their anxiety.

 While studies are still ongoing, catnip essential oil shows quite a bit of promise in stimulating the secretion of hormones.
-This can aid women who have difficulties with menstruation by causing their system to flush with the appropriate hormones.
-It has also shown signs of helping ease the normal pain from cramps; though, extreme pain should be seen by a medical professional.
+This can aid women who have difficulties with menstruation by causing their system to stimulate the appropriate hormones.
+It has also shown signs of helping ease the normal pain from cramps; however, extreme pain should be seen by a medical professional.

-If you're looking for help dealing with issues from dehydration, muscle strain, or other illnesses or disorders that cause spasms, then catnip essential oil can be a part of your treatment plan.
+If you're looking for help to deal with health issues, such as dehydration, muscle strain, other illnesses, or disorders that cause spasms, then catnip essential oil can be a part of your treatment plan.
 It can also help relax muscle cramps, which can occur for seemingly no reason at all.
 While cramps are often harmless, they can sometimes be a symptom of a much deadlier disorder.
 If you experience cramping on a regular basis, you should see a medical professional.

 While catnip is known to energize cats, it does not have that effect on humans.
 Nepetalactone, the chemical compound that acts as a drug for kitties, doesn't affect humans at all.
 However, since the plant is related to marijuana, it can have calming effects when used by humans.

-While it doesn't have the same chemical makeup as marijuana, the fact that they're related means they do have some similar properties.
-That said, you should never rely on catnip essential oil to have the same effect as marijuana.
-The two plants are not the same, which means it's unlikely to help much in acute insomnia or anxiety.
+While it doesn't have the same chemical makeup as marijuana, the fact that they're related means that they do have some similar properties - that said, you should never rely on catnip essential oil to have the same effect as marijuana.
+The two plants are not the same, which means that it's unlikely to help much in acute insomnia or anxiety.
 However, it still has sedative effects, so it is still useful as part of a treatment plan.
-Lack of sleep can cause anyone to have difficulties with focus and memory, and more than one person has found their life in ruins after a simple mistake that could have been avoided with enough sleep.
+Lack of sleep can cause anyone to have difficulties with focus and memory, and many people have found their lives in ruins after a simple mistake that could have been avoided with enough sleep.

 Catnip has a long history of use in herbal medicine.
 European countries have been using it for centuries due to its calming properties.
 Many dishes in French cuisine use leaves of the catnip plant as part of stews and sauces to ease digestion.